-It is not uncommon for a resident of Melbourne to fall short on money before their next paycheque.
-A payday loan provider is a quick loan service that will loan you that money upfront, usually in just a few hours.
+It is not uncommon for a resident of Melbourne to fall short on money before their next pay cheque.
+A payday loan is a short term solution that can be used in financial emergencies as a last resort.
+Payday loan providers offer a quick loan service that will loan customers small amounts of money upfront, usually in just a few hours.

 What to look for in a Melbourne payday loan provider

-If you’re looking for a payday loan provider in Melbourne, chances are you are after fast access to the money you need.
-Still, it pays to take the time and consider your options and choose the most competitive payday loan provider available in your city.
-While you’re likely to be charged similar rates and fees (as there is a cap on what they are able to charge, outlined below) the lenders are likely to differ on a few key features:
+If someone is looking for a payday loan provider in Melbourne, they may need money in a hurry.
+However, it pays for prospective applicants to take the time to consider their options carefully and choose the most competitive payday loan provider available in their city.
+While many payday lenders charge similar rates and fees (as there is a cap on what they are able to charge, outlined below, and lenders usually charge the maximum) the lenders are likely to differ on a few key features:

-- Suitability to your borrowing needs.
+- Suitability.
+The suitability to the individual borrower is an important factor to consider prior to submitting a loan application.
 Different lenders will have different restrictions for their payday loans.
-Some will only let you borrow a certain amount the first time you borrow, and others will be able to transfer you your loan amount more quickly than others.
-Check to see the terms and conditions of the loan set by the lender and whether the loan will be suitable to your borrowing needs.
+Some lenders will only let customers borrow a certain amount the first time that they borrow, and others may be able to transfer the funds more quickly than others.
+Prospective applicants should check the terms and conditions of the loan set by the lender to determine whether the loan will be suitable to their borrowing needs.

 Things to take note of with payday loan providers in Melbourne

-Signs of a dodgy Melbourne payday loan provider
+Signs of a disreputable Melbourne payday loan provider

 Just like you should look for the signs listed above for trustworthy providers, there are also signs of disreputable providers.
 Here are a few things to watch out for:

-- Difficult to contact.
 As most payday providers in Melbourne operate online, this can sometimes be difficult to ascertain.
-But it’s important to work out before you apply — it’s only when you really need to contact your loan provider that this will be a problem.
-See how quickly they respond to emails or pick up the phone.
+But it’s important for customers to work out before they apply.
+If they have any problems in repaying their loan or any questions regarding their finance, they want to be able to contact the lender as easily as possible to avoid extra charges.
+Applicants can test their lender's responsiveness by how quickly they respond to emails or pick up the phone.

-Areas of Melbourne and Victoria to watch out for payday lenders
+Areas of Melbourne and Victoria to be wary of payday lenders

 - Broadmeadows.
 This north-lying suburb is the most disadvantaged suburb in Greater Melbourne, according to ABS data.
 The area had a population of 10,578 at the time of the 2011 census, with just over half of that population having been born in Australia.